Sameerlaag/Sameerlaag.github.io/writings/witcher-murder-at-boscoroszo/README.md

 - the dying (who wants to save himself or loved ones with Fazil's research)
 - the savior (who cares and preserves about the region, the world, or whatever got entangled into this hunt )
 - the loved one (who mirrors the savior by caring about Fazil or wanting to stop him)
+#### The Format
+There are different story formats to drive your characters into going through with the adventure, and here i'm finding inspiration in the 80s - 90s japanese episodic anime format, where your party of adventurers go though short stpry episodes linked by the thread of being part of The rogue witcher's path to whatever his goals is, while mirroring the background and offering narrative routes to develop each party member.
+The antagonist here, is ment to be seen as a *power hungry lunatic who knows something*, and thus each episode is ment to write him into being driven by something greater tht mystifies him and gives more and more weight onto the party's main quest.
+It's not a save the world kind of adventure, but rather *stop something that challenges the way of the world, and maybe challenge it in a different manner*.
 ### Murder at Boscoroszo
 #### The premise